betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 ---
 ###- Finding & formatting ratings

-Here I'm using the [ratings shared by our Data Scientists on the Hub](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
+Here we're using the [ratings shared by our Data Scientists on the Hub](https://www.betfair.com.au/hub/tools/models/greyhound-ratings-model/).
 This makes for a bit of prep work, copying the list of runners and their rating into an Excel spreadsheet.
 As a minimum you'll need a list of runner names (including the runner number followed by a full stop, i.e. 1.
 Runner Name) in one column and their rating in another in an Excel sheet.

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.

 Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact with Cymatic Trader.
-Here I'm using a [spreadsheet I edited for this strategy](./assets/CT_Ratings_Automation_Tutorial.xlsx), and I've included a tab called RUNNERS where you can copy in the runner names and ratings.
+Here we're using a [spreadsheet we edited for this strategy](./assets/CT_Ratings_Automation_Tutorial.xlsx), and we've included a tab called RUNNERS where you can copy in the runner names and ratings.

 ![Automating a ratings based strategy with Cymatic Trader](./img/CTRatingsExcel1.jpg)